-Tropical-looking flowers and waxy heart-shaped leaves are the hallmarks of Anthurium.
+Tropical-looking flowers and waxy heart-shaped leaves are the hallmarks of anthurium.
 These easy-care houseplants can bloom for months at a time, providing a welcome burst of color.
-If the basic conditions are right, the Anthurium generally prefers to be left alone, making it a very easy plant to care for and enjoy.
+If the basic conditions are right, the anthurium generally prefers to be left alone, making it a very easy plant to care for and enjoy.

 Anthurium does best when they receive lots of bright indirect light.
 The more light the better for these tropical houseplants.
 Increasing indirect light will allow the plant to grow large leaves and bloom throughout the year.

 This plant can adapt to lower levels of light, but the leaves may not grow as big and it may not bloom as often.
-Direct light is equally bad, and should be avoided.
+Direct light is equally bad and should be avoided.

 When you do water, make sure to completely soak the soil until the water drains through the holes in the pot.

 Anthuriums are more likely to bloom when they experience warm temperatures in the range of 70-90 degrees.
-These easy-care houseplants can live in normal and comfortable room temperature, but the plant may not bloom as often if grown in cooler temperatures.
+These easy-care houseplants can live at normal and comfortable room temperature, but the plant may not bloom as often if grown in cooler temperatures.

-Bringing your Anthurium outside for the summer can make a welcomed addition to a deck or patio.
+Bringing your anthurium outside for the summer can make a welcomed addition to a deck or patio.
 Just make sure the plant is kept in a shady spot away from direct sunlight and bring the plant back indoors before the temperatures drop in the late summer or early fall.

-Anthurium are native to the rainforests of Central and South America and the Caribbean, so these plants like high humidity.
+Anthuriums are native to the rainforests of Central and South America and the Caribbean, so these plants like high humidity.
 If you notice the leaves drooping or turning brown along the edges then you will want to increase the humidity.
 This can be done with a humidifier or by filling a tray with pebbles and water.

-Monthly feedings in the spring and summer will keep your Anthurium happy and healthy.
+Monthly feedings in the spring and summer will keep your anthurium happy and healthy.
 A diluted complete liquid fertilizer will help or if you want to promote flowers you can use a fertilizer high in phosphorus.